Pylons/pyramid_skins/README.txt

 templates (ZPT) as components; we'll refer to these templates as "skin templates".

-Templates registered using this framework double as template macros in the sense that a mechanism is exposed to easily look up and render a skin template as a macro from inside a template.
+Templates registered using this framework are available as individual components within the component architecture and as views, which are readily available for rendering through the router.

+Any skin template may also be invoked as a macro using the METAL template language.

 Package configuration
 ---------------------